 "Honoring Those Who Served"

-The DOD program calls for funeral home directors to request military funeral honors on behalf of the Veteran's family.
+Funeral home directors or a personal representative should request military funeral honors on behalf of the Veteran's family.
 However, the Department of Veterans Affairs National Cemetery Administration cemetery staff can also assist with arranging military funeral honors at VA national cemeteries.
-Veterans organizations may also assist in providing military funeral honors.
+VA suggests that you contact the military service branches at least 48 to 72 hours before a scheduled service to arrange for military funeral honors.

 (Military Community and Family Policy)